-Gabrielle Garcia (aka Gabi Garcia or Gabis) is a Jiu Jitsu prodigy in the women’s division, having won almost every important trophy there was to win before even receiving her black belt.
-The “Gaúcha” (person from a southern region of Brazil) has since reached the degree of black belt under the illustrious “General” Fábio Gurgel, becoming one of the brightest stars in a Alliance BJJ camp, a camp that is already a constellation of jiu jitsu starts on it’s own.
+Gabrielle Garcia, commonly referred to as Gabi Garcia, is a powerhouse competitor in Brazilian Jiu Jitsu‘s female division, having the vast majority of important tournaments before even receiving her black belt rank.
+The Gaúcha (person from a southern region of Brazil) has since reached the degree of black belt under the illustrious ‘General’ Fábio Gurgel, becoming one of the brightest stars in the Alliance Academy, a camp that is regarded as the strongest in the sport of the 2010′s decade.

 Gabi Garcia Jiu Jitsu